PeterEklund/meteor-base/README.md

-# docker-meteor-phantomjs
+# meteor-build-deploy
-Docker build with Node, Meteor and PhantomJS for automated testing using chimp, mocha and chai.
+Automation docker container to build and deploy with Meteor Up (mup).

+## Programs
+- node
+- meteor
+- git
+- sudo
+- curl
+- python
+- build-essential
+- ca-certificates
+- locales
+- unicode-data

+## User
+- builder

-Extra features:
+## Extra features:
  * Can upload pictures to AWS S3 using `s3-upload` which is added to the PATH.